The Google Sheets REGEX Formula Cookbook

 Over 50,000 professionals from 1,000+ companies have enrolled in my training courses, including employees from PwC, Netflix, Verizon, Google, Capital One, and other Fortune 500 companies.

 My training has helped 1,000’s of people advance their careers.
-I’ve also helped small and large organizations migrate from Microsoft Excel and Office to Google Sheets and G Suite.
+I’ve also helped small and large organizations migrate from Microsoft Excel and Office to Google Sheets and Google Workspace.

-Google recognized me as a Google Developer Expert for G Suite Technology in 2019, one of only a handful worldwide.
+Google recognized me as a Google Developer Expert for Google Workspace Technology in 2019, one of only a handful worldwide.

-I work primarily with Google Sheets and Apps Script, and also have extensive experience with Google Data Studio, Microsoft Excel, SQL, and Tableau.
+I work primarily with Google Sheets and Apps Script, and also have extensive experience with Google Looker Studio, Microsoft Excel, BigQuery, SQL, and Tableau.
 I've previously taught data courses and workshops for General Assembly in Washington, D.C..

 StartVideo Lesson Contents